JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7925 days**.

-And here is a just a random fact -  **In a year, there are 60,000 trampoline injuries that occur in the U.S**.
+And here is a just a random fact -  **It is very common for babies in New Zealand to sleep on sheepskins.
+This is to help them gain weight faster, and retain their body heat**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)